 Purpose

-This document describes the standard offering of SQL 2014 from HSSBC Database Services team.
-In this functional specification, we will explain the SQL Server 2014 features/solutions which are supported by HSSBC Database Services Team.
+This document describes the standard offering of SQL 2014 from HSSBC Database Services.
+In this functional specification, we will explain the SQL Server 2014 features/solutions which are supported as standard offering by HSSBC Database Services Team.

 Audience

-This document is for HSSBC internal usage and is the guideline for the architecture and implementation of SQL Server 2014 in our organization.
-The audience would be Project Services, Solution Architect, and operational staff.
+This document is for HSSBC internal usage and provides guidance for the HSSBC Architecture Services, Project Service and Operational Teams for implementation and support of SQL Server 2014.

 Assumptions

-We assume that you have at least a minimal understanding of SQL Server from both a database administrator’s perspective and a business-intelligence perspective
+We assume that you have at least a minimal understanding of SQL Server from both a database and Operating systems perspective

 SQL Server 2014 engine enhancements and editions